MaxLaur/project-srp-website/README.md

-# Concordia Bootcamp final project April 2023.

 ## Website for srp.

 ![srp banner](./client/src/assets/srpBanner.png)

 <p>
   This is a website I have made for the Shutoko Revival Project, a popular mod for the racing simulator Assetto Corsa.
-This project was required to be made on the MERN stack with CRUD and using only styled components as styling library.
+This project was made with the MERN stack with CRUD and using only styled components as styling library.
 </p>
 The features are:
 <ul>